Saskia Viersen studied in Amsterdam with Herman Krebbers and Davina van Wely, among others.

 Associate first concertmaster

-As a soloist she has performed with the Concertgebouw Chamber Orchestra, Netherlands Philharmonic Orchestra, Brabants Orkest, Orkest van het Oosten, Orchestra Philharmonica Buenos Aires and the Berliner Symphoniker, among others.
+As a soloist, Saskia Viersen has performed with the Concertgebouw Chamber Orchestra, the Netherlands Philharmonic, the Orchestra Philharmonica Buenos Aires, and the Berliner Symphoniker, among others.